-We all have dozens of passwords to remember.
-Your Mac password, like a PIN number, is one of the most important, so it can be a nightmare if you forget.
-Here is our guide on how to reset your Mac password.
+We all have dozens and even hundreds of passwords to remember.
+Your Mac password, like a credit card PIN number, is one of the most important, so it can be a nightmare if you forget it.
+But it’s not the end of the world.
+There are a few easy ways you can reset your Mac password and make sure you don’t lose it ever again.

-Due to the robust security within Apple’s new macOS operating system, there is a high emphasis on data protection.
+Due to the robust security within Apple’s new macOS operating system, there is an especially high emphasis on data protection.
 Whether you’re simply logging in, downloading new software, or trying to delete files or apps from the hard drive, you will always need to input your Mac password.
-Here are a few ways you can remember or reset it and get back to using your Mac.
+So it’s wise to take a few precautionary measures to avoid losing it and make it easier to recover.

 Use Recovery Mode

-Apple provides a tool to replace a Mac’s password through bypassing all of the previous steps.
-This is the best option if you don’t have a password hint, can’t log in via another account and have completely forgotten your password.
+Apple provides a tool to replace your Mac’s password through bypassing all of the previous steps.
+This is the best option if you don’t have a password hint, can’t log in via another account, and have completely forgotten your password too.
+To start Recovery Mode:

-- Press the power button whilst holding Command + R
+- Press the power button while holding Command + R

 - Go to Utilities > Terminal